puzzlerme/dismissrr/README.md

 # Dismissrr
-Originally planned as a dismissal system, now just a live chat system.
+Originally planned as a dismissal system, now functions as a password-protected live(ish) chat system.